MicrosoftDocs/architecture-center/docs/guide/spot/spot-eviction-content.md

 - [Eviction rates](/azure/virtual-machines/spot-vms#portal)
 - [Azure Resource Graph](/azure/virtual-machines/spot-vms#azure-resource-graph)

 **Use the most flexible eviction policy.** The eviction policy of the evicted spot VM affects the replacement process.
 A delete eviction policy is more flexible than a stopped/deallocated eviction policy.
-We recommend considering a delete policy first to see if it fits your workload needs.

 *Consider the delete policy first* - We recommend using a delete eviction policy if your workload can handle it.
 Deletion allows the orchestration to deploy replacement spot VMs to new zones and regions.
 This deployment flexibility could help your workload find spare compute capacity faster than a stopped/deallocated VM.
 Stopped/deallocated VMs have to wait for spare compute capacity in the same zone it was created in.
-You'll need a process to monitor for evictions external to the application and initiative remediation by deploying to alternative regions or SKUs.
+For the delete policy, you'll need a process to monitor for evictions that is external to the application and orchestrates deployments to different regions and/or with different VM SKUs.

 *Understand the stopped/deallocated policy* - The stopped/deallocated policy has less flexibility than the delete policy.
 The spot VMs must stay in the same region and zone.
 You can't move a stopped/deallocated VM to another location.
 Because the VMs have a fixed location, you'll need something in place to reallocate the VM when compute capacity becomes available.
 There's no way to predict when compute capacity will be available.
 So we recommend using an automated schedule pipeline to attempt a redeployment after an eviction.
 An eviction should trigger the schedule pipeline, and the redeployment attempts should continuously check for compute capacity until it becomes available.